 During the 2021 Predecessor Period, the 2021 Successor Period and the 2022 Successor Period, the Company leased office space in Ewing, New Jersey from Whitehead Road Associates LLC ("Whitehead").
 Whitehead is owned by the CFO.
 This lease was terminated in October of 2022.
 The Company recognized \$133,536, \$49,162 and \$139,451 of rental expense under this agreement during the 2022 Successor Period, the 2021 Successor Period, and the 2021 Predecessor Period, respectively, which is included in "selling general and administrative - related parties" on the accompanying consolidated statements of operations.
 All amounts due under this lease were settled by monthly payments of cash.
-The associated right-of-use asset and lease liabilities are included in "right-of-use asset - related party lessor" and "current operating lease liability - related party lessor," on the accompanying consolidated balance sheet as of December 31, 2021 and amounted to \$122,506 and \$101,942, respectively.
+The associated right-of-use asset and lease liabilities are included in "right -of-use asset - related party lessor," on the accompanying consolidated balance sheet as of December 31, 2021 and amounted to \$122,506 and \$101,942, respectively.